GREELEY APARTMENTS

 INSULAR SITE DESIGN

-Looking at the Site Plans and vicinity maps above, that the project site is surrounded on three sides by Single-Family residential developments currently under construction.
-Tract G, where this project resides, is the only Multi-Family development in the master plan.
+The site plans and vicinity maps show that the project site is bordered on three sides by single-family residential developments currently under construction.
+Tract G, where this project is located, is the only multi-family development within the overall master plan.

-My primary contributions was ensuring that all accessible areas were located on the accessible path, including ADA garages, trash enclosures, and Type A-accessible Units.
+My primary contributions were ensuring that all accessible areas were located on the accessible path, including ADA garages, trash enclosures, and Type A-accessible Units.

 PLAN VIEWS

-The Leasing Center and tenant clubhouse provide fully on-site amenities and management services, creating a one-stop-shop for nearly all services that a Coloradoan renter would need.
+The Leasing Center and tenant clubhouse provide fully on-site amenities and management services.
+This creates a one-stop-shop for nearly all services that a Coloradoan renter would need.
 Amenities include:

 -